tlienart/Xranklin.jl/docs/syntax/code.md

 not `nothing` is obtained by considering the following cases in order:

-1. there is a custom `html_show` function for `typeof(result)` that is defined in your Utils: the string returned by the call to that function is then added,
+1. there is a custom `html_show` function for `typeof(result)` that is defined in your `Utils`: the string returned by the call to that function is then added,
 1. the object can be shown as an SVG or PNG image: the image is automatically saved to an appropriate location and shown (with priority to the SVG output),
 1. otherwise: the output of `Base.show(result)` is added in a code block.

-Note that you can suppress a code block's result by adding a final `;` to the code.
+Note that you can also suppress the display of a code block result by adding a final `;` to the code.

 \note{
-  When capturing `stdout` during a code-cell evaluation, the Logging level is such that `@info` and `@warn` won't show up.
+  When capturing `stdout` during a code-cell evaluation, the logging level is such that `@info` and `@warn` won't show up.
-  This is to prevent getting spurious information showing up on your website from packages precompiling.
+  This is to prevent getting spurious information being shown on your website from packages precompiling upon CI deployment. \\
-  This also means that you shouldn't use these macros in your code cells.
+  Long story short: avoid using these macros in your code cells.
 }

 ### Nothing to show